nuuuwan/news_lk3_data/README.md

 *2024-03-12 12:34:00* · [`economynextcom`](https://economynext.com/pilot-project-to-empower-aswesuma-welfare-scheme-beneficiaries-154275/) · `en`

-ECONOMYNEXT – A pilot project to uplift 16,000 Aswesuma beneficiary families, using Asian Development Bank, World Bank and local funds will be implemented in selected divisional secretariats of the 25 districts, Cabinet spokesman Minister Bandula Gunawardena said.
+ECONOMYNEXT – A pilot project to move 16,000 Aswesuma beneficiary families out of poverty, using Asian Development Bank, World Bank and local funds, will be implemented in selected divisional secretariats in the 25 districts, Cabinet spokesman Minister Bandula Gunawardena said.

+“While providing welfare benefits to the people impoverished by the economic crisis, we are implementing a three-year programme that will move them out of poverty gradually,” Gunawardena said.

-“Cabinet approved a proposal to implement a program with the aim of empowering the families benefiting under the Aswesuma social welfare scheme economically, socially and mentally, within three years,” Gunawardena said.
+Cabinet approved the proposal to implement the program which will ’empower family units economically, socially and mentally’.

-Applications for the second phase of the welfare scheme close on March 15.
-Minister of State for Finance Shehan Semasinghe said payments will be made to the beneficiaries selected under the second phase in July.
+Applications for the second phase of the welfare scheme close on March 15 (Friday).
+State Minister for Finance Shehan Semasinghe said payments will be made to the beneficiaries selected under the second phase in July.

-Nearly 2 million people are entitled to welfare benefits, and the second phase is expected to increase that number to 2.4 million.
-205 billion rupees has been allocated for this purpose in this year’s budget.
-(Colombo/Mar12/2024)

-◼️
+Semasinghe said he had discussions with officers of the Samurdhi Development Departments on the importance of empowerment of Aswesuma beneficiaries.

+...

 [Data](articles/3e7ed719.json)